2019 Western Cape provincial election

 The 2019 Western Cape provincial election was held on 8 May 2019 to elect the 6th Western Cape Provincial Parliament.
 It was the sixth provincial election held since the establishment of the provincial legislature in 1994.

-Incumbent Premier Helen Zille of the Democratic Alliance (DA) was term-limited and could not seek re-election to a third term.
+Incumbent premier Helen Zille of the Democratic Alliance (DA) was term-limited and could not seek a third term.
 The party nominated Alan Winde to succeed her.

 The provincial election was won by the ruling Democratic Alliance (DA), but with a reduced majority of 55.45%, down from 59.38% in the 2014 election.
 The party lost two seats and achieved a majority of 24 seats in the legislature.
 The Official Opposition African National Congress (ANC) declined from 32.89% to 28.64%, and also lost two seats.
 The Economic Freedom Fighters (EFF) significantly grew, going from 2.11% to 4.04%, and, consequently, gained one seat.
 The newly-formed Good received 3.11% of the vote and won a seat.
 The African Christian Democratic Party (ACDP) grew to 2.66% and retained its sole seat.
 The Freedom Front Plus (FF+) and Al Jama-ah also won one seat each.